sliu750/CS4440-Team-Project/README.md

 **Key Findings**:

   - Not surprisingly, the agriculture, mining, warehousing, and construction industries by far have the highest injury rates.
-  - These insights can inform safety protocols and influence occupational health policies, ultimately helping to reduce workplace injuries.
+  - These insights can inform safety protocols and influence occupational safety policies, ultimately helping to reduce workplace injuries.